 Teaching assistants who have demonstrated their devotion to undergraduate teaching — including classroom presence, course preparation and administration, student counseling, and, where applicable, development of new courses and new methods of student instruction — may be eligible for a Deanne Gebell Gitner ’66 and Family Annual Prize for Teaching Assistants.
-Up to three $1,000 prizes are awarded each year.
+Up to five $1,000 prizes are awarded each year.

 To nominate a teaching assistant, send a letter to the department chair by January 31.